wonglkd/Baleen-FAST24/README.md

 The recommended way is to use Chameleon Trovi, an academic cloud.

 1. Launch [artifact on Trovi](https://www.chameleoncloud.org/experiment/share/aa6fb454-6452-4fc8-994a-b028bfc3c82d)
+2. Open notebook `chameleon/1-getting-started.ipynb` which will walk you through the Getting Started section of this README.
+You may run one cell at a time, or click Run -> Run All Cells to execute all commands.
+If processes get killed, you need a dedicated server.
-2. Run supplied notebook, which will provision a beefier node (reserved for up to 7 days) that you can create a SSH tunnel to.
+3. (Recommended) The shared JupyterHub has limited RAM/disk.
+Run notebook `chameleon/2-start-dedicated-server.ipynb`, which provisions a beefier node (for 7 days) that you can create a SSH tunnel to.

 ### Installation (local computer)

-Alternatively, you may do a manual install:
+Alternatively, you may do a manual install.
+These commands are also available in [getting-started.sh](getting-started.sh) for your convenience.

 1. Clone the repository (if not already done)